 AFRP’s mission would not be possible without the time and talents of more than 300 volunteers involved in everything from animal care to events to customer service to outreach!
 Visit the Volunteer section to learn about opportunities and to fill out a volunteer application.

 AFRP helps find homes for cats and dogs of all sizes and breeds.
-Our Rescue Rabbits Rock program rescues and finds loving homes for house rabbits.
 We are not able to help with wildlife, bird or sea animal rescue.
 Call your local animal control officer or contact the SPCA for Monterey County for assistance with sick or injured wildlife.

 AFRP rescues dogs and cats from public animal shelters in the Monterey Bay area of California where they would otherwise be euthanized.
 These are animals that are sick or injured; animals that are considered too old or too young to be adoptable; shy or traumatized animals that need some extra time to gain confidence; and dogs and cats that are at risk of being euthanized because the shelters are full.

 AFRP rescues dogs and cats that are at risk of euthanasia in our public shelters, and rarely has space to accept animals from the public.
 If you or someone you know feels they are unable to continue caring for their animal, please read the Finding Homes for Pets page to learn about AFRP's courtesy listings and other information about rehoming an animal.

 If you adopted your animal from AFRP, we are here to support you through the difficult decision to return your dog or cat.
 Please call AFRP at 831-333-0722 to make arrangements for the return, or fill out our AFRP animal return form.